 - On day 6 or later, provided that you test negative via an antigen test on day 5 or later, you remain asymptomatic or your symptoms have improved and you are fever-free for at least 24 hours without medication, and you have received clearance from the COVID Support Team.
 If you are cleared prior to day 10, you are required to wear a medical grade mask indoors at all times and outdoors when around others through day 10.
 (Those who test positive on their antigen test on day 5 or later are automatically required to complete a 10 day isolation.)

 The library is open to the LMU community and campus visitors (check library hours).
 LMU current students, faculty, and staff can reserve library group study rooms up to two weeks in advance.
 You can get research help from a librarian 24/7 through the Ask a Librarian chat.

 As of May 1, 2022, the Lion Health Check is no longer required for external visitors.

 All employees and students should continue to monitor their health closely, and not come to campus (or if an on-campus resident, remain in their on-campus residence) if they feel sick or experience any symptoms, including those commonly associated with COVID.
 Those who have COVID symptoms should contact the COVID Support Team without delay.

 Members of the LMU Loyola Law School community should review the LLS Student FAQs and LLS Faculty & Staff FAQs.
 Visit LLS Together for more LLS-specific information.
 For questions specific to LLS, please contact LMU Loyola Law School Student Affairs at 213.736.8151, or firstname.lastname@example.org.

-Full use of breakrooms is permitted.
-Since all those who use the breakroom may not be vaccinated, individuals should be able to distance themselves from others.
+Full use of breakrooms is permitted, and outdoor dining is encourated.
+Please respect individuals who prefer to distance themselves from others.
 Congregating or crowding should be reduced to the extent feasible.